x13a/Wasted/README.md

 The app works in `Work Profile` too, but with limitations.
 Use it to install risky apps and `Wasted` in it.
 Then you can wipe this profile data with one click without wiping the whole device.

+For base security take a look at: [Sentry](https://github.com/x13a/Sentry).
 Only encrypted device may guarantee that the data will not be recoverable.

 ## Broadcast